catalyst-cloud/catalystcloud-docs/source/first-instance.rst

 ===========================

-We can now connect to the SSH service using the floating public IP that we associated with our instance earlier.
+We can now connect to the SSH service using the floating public IP that we associated with our instance in the previous step.
 This address is visible in the Instances list or under the Floating IPs tab in Access & Security.

 .. code-block:: bash